open/close all folders

 - Extreme Ghostbusters: In the episode "Grundelesque", Kylie thinks the Monster of the Week is a Grundel but her teammates won't believe her because the only existing Grundel has already been captured in the previous show.
 To confirm her suspicions, Kylie interrogates the original Grundel, who confirms the existence of another one but demands to be freed if she wants his help.
 She refuses.

-- In an attempt to catch the Green River Killer, members of the police task force assigned to the case periodically interviewed Ted Bundy.
-However, Bundy's advice wasn't very helpful to the investigation (although, in this case, "wasn't very helpful" did not mean "was wrong," and many of Bundy's guesses about the killer turned out to be dead on).
+- In an attempt to catch the Green River Killer, members of the police task force assigned to the case periodically interviewed convicted serial killer Ted Bundy.
+Ultimately, many of Bundy's guesses about the real killer turned out to be correct, but were too vague to directly point to any one suspect at the time.
+This may be considered an Ur-Example, as the Green River Task Force's death row interviews with Bundy inspired Thomas Harris's Hannibal Lecter novels.